Kruso/Kruso.Umbraco.Delivery/README.md

 * Start Page Information
 * All page Routes per site

 You can optionally select parts of the entire manifest by using a features query string.
-For example, `/api/manifest?features=startpage` would return only startpage information. `/api/manifest?features=startpage,routes,cultureinfo` returns everything as seen below.
-Leaving out the features param returns everything too.
+For example, `/api/manifest?features=startpage` would return only startpage information. `/api/manifest?features=startpage,routes,cultureinfo`, or leaving out the features param returns all info.
-[TODO link to example]

 ### Sitemap